Club Cumming: Background and opening

 While appearing in Cabaret on Broadway in 2014, Cumming ran a makeshift nightclub called Club Cumming in his dressing room.
-He later hosted pop-up versions of the club in cities around the United States and in his native Scotland.
-In early 2017, Cumming and Nardicio bought out the owners of an existing bar, the Eastern Bloc, in Manhattan's East Village.
+In early 2017, he and Nardicio bought out the owners of an existing bar, the Eastern Bloc, in Manhattan's East Village.
 They partnered with that venue's proprietors, Darren Dryden and Ben Maisani, to renovate the space and open a new establishment.
 Cumming's vision was for it to be a brick-and-mortar version of Club Cumming; he said he wanted it to be "a home for everyone of all ages, all genders, all sexualities, who all enjoy letting go and making some mischief.
 No judgments, no attitude, no rules, except kindness, acceptance and fun."
-The neon sign bearing the club's name, which now hangs above its stage, is from his Broadway dressing room.
 Due to Cumming's high profile, Club Cumming began attracting press months before its debut.
 The week it opened in September 2017, Paul McCartney, Emma Stone and Cumming gave an impromptu performance of "Part of Your World" while spending an evening there.
 Since then, figures including Justin Vivian Bond, Billie Jean King, Adele, Jennifer Lawrence and Vanessa Williams have also made appearances.